-Other processes such as evaporation, coalescence/break-up have to be implemented in the propagation model.
-This enhanced model would allow to investigate the relative importance of the different physical phenomena (wind, evaporation, collionly the observation operator has to be completed.
-For instance we could use more disdrometers located in the vicinity or the reflectivity at a different frequency from another radar.
-Any kind of sensors which observe geophysical parameters playing a rule during the fall of raindrops could be also easily introduced in the assimilation algorithm (ground wind, pressure, humidity).
+Other processes such as evaporation and coalescence/breakup have to be implemented in the propagation model.
+This enhanced model would allow the relative importance of the different physical phenomena (wind, evaporation, collisions,...) to be investigated, and therefore which are really essential for the assimilation algorithm to be determined.
+It would also help to better parameterize the algorithm through its ability to explain the observations.

+Finally, the method is well suited for merging observations of different types each with its own temporal and spatial resolution.
+Indeed, when merging new observations, only the observation operator has to be adapted.
+For instance we could use more disdrometers located in the vicinity or the reflectivity at another frequency from another radar.
+Any kind of sensor which observes geophysical parameters playing a role during the fall of raindrops could also be easily introduced in the assimilation algorithm (ground wind, pressure, humidity).